Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (4) in Sainsbury's Chinese Style Pork Loin Steaks 440g
+Additives and processes (4) in Sainsbury's Chinese Style Pork Loin Steaks 440g

 Maltodextrin